 - Identify the contract with the customer.

 - Identify performance obligations based on the contract.

 - Determine the transaction price.

-- Recognize revenue when performance obligation satisfied.
+- Recognize revenue when the performance obligation is satisfied.

-- It results in incorrect sales numbers and gives an inaccurate picture of the business.
+- It results in incorrect sales numbers and an inaccurate picture of the business.
 Although the objective of such a practice is achieving sales targets, it does not materialize because of unevenness in the sales equation.

 - In manufacturing, it may lead to uneven ramp-ups and ramp downs of production capacity that might add to production costs.

 - Channel stuffing creates inaccuracies in laying down sales prospects and related business metrics, making it longer for the business to attain stability in sales estimates.